geomagpy/magpy/README.md

 ## 6. Annotating data and flagging

-Data flagging is handled by an additional package.
+Data flagging is handled by magpy.core.flagging package.

 The flagging procedure allows the observer to mark specific data points or ranges.
-Falgs are useful for labelling data spikes, storm onsets, pulsations, disturbances, lightning strikes, etc. Each flag is asociated with a comment and a type number.
+Flags are useful for labelling data spikes, storm onsets, pulsations, disturbances, lightning strikes, etc. Each flag is asociated with a comment and a type number.
 The flagtype number ranges between 0 and 4:

   - 0:  normal data with comment (e.g. "Hello World")
   - 1:  data marked by automated analysis (e.g. spike)